UNC Hospitals Spine Center

 Our goal is to help you get back to doing the things you enjoy by providing you the best treatment based on sound medical research.
 Our clinicians’ specialized spine training and years of expertise provide the basis for your care.
 We work together in a comprehensive, multidisciplinary manner to provide you a coordinated, streamlined process for the diagnosis and treatment of your spine disease.
 We are committed to providing you with excellent care with a non-surgical focus, but with access to spine surgery should that be warranted.

 The UNC Hospitals Imaging and Spine Center is conveniently located at 1350 Raleigh Road (NC Highway 54 E) in Chapel Hill.
 Free and easily accessible parking is available in the back of the building.
+All patients must check in on the first floor BEFORE coming upstairs to the second floor for your appointment.

 For your initial appointment with us, please bring all X-rays, CT scans and MRI imaging (not just the reports) that relate to your problem if the imaging was not completed at UNC Hospitals.